-According to the National Sexual Violence Resource Center, one in three women and one in six men will experience some sort of sexual violence at some point in their life.
-This includes child sexual abuse—which is almost a euphemism for the rape of children—by clergy, coaches and educators, relatives, and other authority figures—which assails one in four girls and one in six boys, according to the NSVRC.
+According to the National Sexual Violence Resource Center (NSVRC), one in three women and one in six men will experience some sort of sexual violence at some point in their life.
+This includes child sexual abuse - which is almost a euphemism for the rape of children - by clergy, coaches and educators, relatives, and other authority figures - which assails one in four girls and one in six boys, according to the NSVRC.

-A sexual assault can have lifelong effects on a victim, both physically and mentally—81 percent of women who experience assault battle with some degree of PTSD following their attacks.
+Clearwater is hardly immune to these harrowing allegations, whether they involve children or the elderly.
+A sexual assault can have lifelong effects on a victim, both physically and mentally - 81 percent of women who experience assault battle with some degree of PTSD following their attacks.
 Resuming your life after an attack can be a difficult process.
-Often it’s hard to confront what happened, let alone talk to anyone about it.
+Often, it's hard to confront what happened, let alone talk to anyone about it.

 About Dolman Law Group